9 Essential Herbs for Your Home Apothecary + Soothing Tea Recipes

 Originating in Northern Africa and the Mediterranean around 1500 B.C., peppermint has been a staple when used in food and holistic medicine.

 To prepare as a tea when using fresh leaves, pour 1 cup of boiling water over 6-8 leaves and let steep for around 10 minutes.
 Let cool and strain.
-If you’re using dried peppermint, you can repeat the above process with instead using 1 teaspoon of dried peppermint.
+If you are using dried peppermint, you can repeat the above process with instead using 1 teaspoon of dried peppermint.
 You can enjoy this tea 2-3 times a day and add honey if you prefer it sweeter.

-5. Honey
+5. Chamomile

 6. Echinacea

-Originating in North America, echinacea was used by Native Americans from three different species of the plant.
+Originating in North America, Echinacea was used by Native Americans from three different species of the plant.

-The Omaha-Ponca tribe would chew on the roots of fresh echinacea to heal tooth pains.
+The Omaha-Ponca tribe would chew on the roots of fresh echinacea to heal tooth pain.
 Other tribes would brew a tea with echinacea to ease sore gums and throat, relieve colds, coughs and colic.
 This herb was also used to treat snake bites.

 Echinacea has been known to shorten the length of a cold and improve the severity of it.
 This herb also contains chemical compounds called polysaccharides, glycoproteins, and alkylamides.
 These properties drastically improve the immune system and create elevated antibody responses to stimulate white blood cells that fight off infections.